 - The SPR AP/IB/NOCTI participation and performance metric is the percentage of 12th graders who achieve a college or career-ready score on at least one college- or career-aligned assessment. - The assessments considered college- or career-aligned include all Advanced Placement (AP) exams, all International Baccalaureate (IB) exams, and all National Occupational Competency Testing Institute (NOCTI) exams. - A student is deemed "college or career-ready" if they achieve a passing score in any subject area according to the standards of the testing authority. - In addition, the SPR displays unscored information on the percentage of students who participated in AP, IB, or NOCTI exams but did not achieve a college-ready score, and the percentage of students who did not participate in any assessment. - This metric includes all graduating and continuing 12th graders who were enrolled at a single school for at least 165 days, whether or not they took a college- or career-aligned assessment.
 A student who does not take any test is treated the same way as one who participates but scores below the threshold.
 In this way, participation is "baked in" students increase the school's score if they take and pass one of the exams, but do not decrease the school's score if they take an exam and do not pass (as opposed to not taking an exam at all).
-In other words, schools will not lose points if more students take these exams. - Student scores are counted in their 12th-grade year.
+In other words, schools will not lose points if more students take these exams. - Students who take an invalid NOCTI (i.e., a general NOCTI exam in a course of study for which Pennsylvania has not approved a NOCTI assessment or for which a NOCTI assessment does not exist) and who do not take any other AP, IB, and/or NOCTI assessment are removed from the calculation. - Student scores are counted in their 12th-grade year.
 If a student took one of the assessments before 12th grade, their score is "banked" until they are in 12th grade, at which point the school receives credit for the score. - Students' assessment scores are attributed to the school they are enrolled in their 12th grade year. - This metric applies only to high schools that serve 12th grade.